JianwenSun/MetroApp/readme.md

 A project will make your work more easier and for more in-depth unstanding WPF.
 By the way, I need more developers to make it more powerful.
-If your want it too,please contact me.
+If your want it too,please join me.
 Thanks to Metro.Apps.

 ## Metro.Apps.